mmaaz60/ssl_for_fgvc/README.md

 # Self-Supervised Learning for Fine Grained Image Categorization

-The repository contains the implementation of the project "Self Supervised Learning for Fine-grained Classification".
-The projects examines the effectiveness of various SSL for a FGVC problem.
+The repository contains the implementation of the project "Self Supervised Learning for Fine-grained Categorization".
+The project examines the effectiveness of various SSL methods for a FGVC problem.
 The repository implements self-supervision as an auxiliary task to a baseline model for fine-grained visual categorization (FGVC) task.
 Specifically, it provides the implementation for rotation [1], pretext invariant representation learning (PIRL) [2] and destruction and construction learning (DCL) [3] as auxiliary tasks for the baseline model.